fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ### Implementing Graphs (and Trees)
 Implementing graphs is generally considered hard in Rust specifically, which makes sense, because of the many caveats and potential issues in graphs.
-Dynamic graphs especially are problematic and you should consider very carefully whether all the logic is correct.To make things more difficult, constructing a graph, even if it has to spend the vast majority of its time as a read-only artifact, has to have construction phase were pointers can be used, not used, you can end up creating cyclical references.
+Dynamic graphs especially are problematic and you should consider very carefully whether all the logic is correct.
+To make things more difficult, constructing a graph, even if it has to spend the vast majority of its time as a read-only artifact, has to have a construction phase where pointers can be used and you can end up creating cyclical references.
 Uni-directional DAGs are easier, as long as you don't have to verify their correctness, but if implementing trees where you would like a pointer from the child to the parent, you can use a strong pointer from parent to child, and a weak pointer from child to parent.
 With graphs in general you cannot easily make a constraint that enforces